CartoDB/CartoDB-SQL-API/docs/guides/03-batch-queries.md

 #### Templates

-Batch Queries provide a simple way to get the error message and the job identifier to be used in your fallbacks, by using the following templates:
+Batch Queries provide a simple way to get the error message and the job identifier to be used in your fallbacks defined at the query level, by using the following templates:

  - `<%= error_message %>`: will be replaced by the error message raised by the database.
  - `<%= job_id %>`: will be replaced by the job identifier that Batch Queries provides.